 Table 6 presents time spent for each participant to answer each question of both scenarios from phases 1 and 2.
-Values include time to understand the question, investigate repositories with tools available, looking for the answer and writing down the answers in the form.
+Values include time to understand the question, investigate repositories with available tools, look for the answer and write down the answers in the form.
 Values do not include time spent filling the consent form and the characterization form, watching the video about DyeVC, and filling the Exit Survey.

 Table 6 – Time spent to answer each question in the study